seanohagan/seanohagan.github.io/_portfolio/bayes-intro.md

 ### Sampling

 When we do not have the luxury of using conjugate priors, it is often necessary to use numerical methods to approximate the posterior distribution.
-The most popular and relevant of these are known as Markov Chain Monte Carlo (MCMC) methods.
+A frequently used example of these are known as Markov Chain Monte Carlo (MCMC) methods.

-In essence, the goal is to create a Markov chain who's equilibrium distribution is the posterior distribution.
+In essence, the goal is to create a Markov chain with an equilibrium distribution equal to the posterior distribution.
 Then, after we let the chain get sufficiently close to the equilibrium distribution (burn-in period), sampling states from the chain approximates sampling points from the distribution.
 We can use these points to approximate the distribution with a histogram.

 A natural question at this point remains: how do we construct such a Markov chain?